kumu/docs/faq/where-can-i-find-invoices.md

-# Where can I find my past invoices?
+# Where can I find my invoices?

 There's two ways to view your invoices: